shmorri/docs-casa-prod/docs/source/index.md

 ## Two-factor authentication

-The core use case for Casa is self-service management of 2FA credentials.
+The core use case for Casa is self-service 2FA.
 If people need to call the helpdesk every time they get a new phone or security key, rolling out strong authentication becomes prohibitively expensive.

 Out-of-the-box, Casa can be used to enroll and manage the following types of authenticators: